Mauitron/StygianSift/README.md

 # StygianSift: Navigate the Digital Styx
 ![image](https://github.com/user-attachments/assets/ffbc17f2-7f52-4f32-bd49-4d439b5dd0b6)
 ### If you like StygianSift or want to see more from me, please consider buying me a [Coffee](https://buymeacoffee.com/charon0) ☕
-## 📚 Embark on a Slightly Unhinged File Management Adventure

-Lost in the labyrinth of your project files?
-Fear not, for StygianSift is here to guide you through the digital underworld.
-Inspired by ME, Charon, the mythical ferryman, this tool will navigate you through the rivers of data and forests of directories with unparalleled ease.
-Created by a slightly unhinged boatman who spent way too much time ferrying souls and muttering about directory structures, this isn't your average file manager.
-It's a fever dream of functionality wrapped in a user interface that actually makes sense.

 ## Features and Capabilities
 - ## [I Don't Have Time!
 Summarize it for me!](#-tldr-feature-list)